AbbVie is committed to being fully transparent and compliant with our policies and disclosures.

 Our Membership in Trade Associations

-AbbVie is a member of trade associations and other membership organizations that are aligned with our business objectives.
-In the interest of transparency, the trade associations and membership organizations to which AbbVie provides $50,000 or more in annual membership support may be found here.
+AbbVie is a member of trade associations that are aligned with our business objectives.
+In the interest of transparency, the trade associations to which AbbVie provides $50,000 or more in annual membership support may be found here.
 AbbVie also posts a list of trade associations around the world where an AbbVie employee serves on the organization’s board of directors, which are listed here.
 The Public Policy Committee of the AbbVie Board of Directors also reviews these memberships.

 We partner with patient groups at the highest level of transparency and integrity.
 We’ve established these principles to ensure a common understanding of the way we work with patient groups